-How much does workers’ comp pay for a hernia injury at work in Michigan?
+How much does workers’ comp pay for a hernia at work in Michigan?

-In Michigan, if an employee suffers a hernia injury at work then workers’ comp should pay 80% of their after-tax average weekly wage if they cannot work.
-Michigan is considered a “wage loss” state when it comes to payment of benefits.
+In Michigan, if an employee suffers a hernia at work then workers’ comp should pay 80% of their after-tax average weekly wage if they cannot work.
+Our state is considered a “wage loss” state when it comes to payment of benefits.
 This means an employee must have some loss of income to qualify for weekly checks.

 Employees who suffer a hernia on-the-job are typically paid without any problems.
 Medical bills get covered, and the person returns to work quickly.
 Unfortunately, sometimes a person finds themselves in a situation where a return to work becomes impossible or needs multiple surgeries.
 A hernia is one of those conditions that can go either way.
 Make sure to call an experienced attorney should a hernia become severe.